cmptrnb/Xray-examples/VLESS-XHTTP-Reality-steal-oneself/README.md

 acme.sh --set-default-ca --server letsencrypt
 ```

-Apply for an Elliptic Curve Cryptography certificate for your.server.hostname in standalone mode. ec-256 means prime256v1 also known as ECDSA P-256.
+Apply for an Elliptic Curve Cryptography certificate for `your.server.hostname` in standalone mode. ec-256 means prime256v1 also known as ECDSA P-256.
 Replace `your.server.hostname` in the example command with your actual server hostname.

 ```
 acme.sh --issue -d your.server.hostname --standalone --keylength ec-256
 ```

-Install the your.server.hostname certificate to the /etc/ssl/private directory.
+Install the `your.server.hostname` certificate to the /etc/ssl/private directory.
 Replace `your.server.hostname` in the example command with your actual server hostname.

 ```
 acme.sh --install-cert -d your.server.hostname --ecc --fullchain-file /etc/ssl/private/fullchain.cer --key-file /etc/ssl/private/private.key
 ```

-Set the owner and group to support non-root applications:
+Set the owner and group to allow access to the private key by non-root applications:

 ```
 chown -R nobody:nogroup /etc/ssl/private